 Below, we’ve compiled several options for founders and entrepreneurs to consider.
 Each one shines in a particular area, but all 5 platforms simplify payroll for already-busy business owners with their ease of use, flexibility, and abundant features.

-Gusto Payroll: Overall best payroll software for small businesses and startups
+Gusto Payroll: Overall best payroll service for startups

-This payroll and benefits software offers feature-rich yet affordable plans that work well for a variety of startups and small businesses.
+This benefits software offers feature-rich yet affordable plans that work well for handling payroll for startups and small businesses.

 Full-service payroll, unlimited payroll runs, helpful automations, and an easy-to-use interface simplify what’s typically a complicated process for new business owners.
 Gusto also comes with a suite of HR support tools to handle everything from online offer letters to onboarding.